ouya/docs/chromium.md

 * <a target=_blank href="http://www.chromium.org/developers/how-tos/debugging-on-android">Debugging Chromium</a> on Android involves debugging C++ and Java components.

+* <a target=_blank href="https://developers.google.com/chrome-developer-tools/docs/remote-debugging">Remote Debugging</a> is a great way to debug JavaScript on the Android device.

 <h1>Logging</h1>

 You can filter logs by your specific process id when looking for issues.